Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/weidi-xiao.md

 ---

-Weidi is working with Kerui on TCR-Seq project for Summer 2021 through the Bridge Undergraduate Science Program.
+Weidi is a rising junior majors in human biology.
+One thing he love most about Mangul’s lab is its interdisciplinary nature.
+Outside lab, Weidi is interested in equestrian and hiking.
+He is working with Kerui on TCR-Seq project for Summer 2021 through the Bridge Undergraduate Science Program.